infnada/SysOS/README.md

 - vCenter 6.5
 - NetApp FAS2552 with ONTAP 9.1P10
 - NetApp FAS2220 with ONTAP 9.1P10
+- NetApp SIMBOX with ONTAP 9.3P3

+        FlexClone license is required for NetApp VM restores

 As a client:
 - Right now Chrome is the only tested browser but should work with latest versions of any browser.